timsayshey/CFWheels-Dreamweaver-Ext/README.markdown

 # CFWheels Dreamweaver Extensions

 Extension to add syntax help for CFWheels framework to Dreamweaver.
-Includes 1.0.x and 1.1.x.
+Includes extensions for 1.0.x and 1.1.x.
+Also includes source files.

 # API XML to Dreamweaver XML Converter

 Also includes a Coldfusion file that converts CFWheels API XML to Dreamweaver Extension formatted xml.
 (Could use some debugging and cleanup to work with the latest XML, any takers?)

-# Open to use for the community
+# Feel free to do whatever you want with this code, its free